-If you’re someone who’s recently gone through a divorce, you may be feeling overwhelmed when it comes to finances.
+If you’ve recently gone through a divorce, you may feel overwhelmed with finances.
 How do you budget your money when there are so many new expenses to consider?

-Divorce is never easy, but knowing how to budget your money after a divorce is one thing you can control out of all the things that feel messy.
+Divorce is never easy, but knowing how to budget your money after a divorce is one thing you can control out of all the messy stuff.

-When a couple goes through a divorce, the fallout can be financially devastating.
+The fallout can be financially devastating when a couple goes through a divorce.
 Not only do you have to worry about splitting your assets and debts, but you also have to figure out how to live on one income.

-Personally, I’ve never gone through it but my parents have and I’ve had friends who have.
-One friend, in particular, had a lot of financial struggles and dealt with a lot of debt – specifically credit card debt that his wife had built up without him knowing about it.
+I’ve never gone through it, but my parents and I’ve had friends who have.
+One friend, in particular, had a lot of financial struggles and dealt with a lot of debt – specifically credit cards that his wife had built up without him knowing about it.

-It was quite a mess and it took him years to dig out of.
+It was quite a mess and took him years to dig out of.

 If you’re not careful, you could quickly find yourself in over your head financially, like my friend was.